open-feature/ofep/007-OFEP-transaction-context-propagation.md

 ## Proposal

 This proposal introduces a way to register a transaction context propagator to the global OpenFeature API.
-Once registered, transaction context can be defined at any point in the transaction.
+Once registered, transaction context can be augmented or mutated at any point in the transaction.
 When a flag is evaluated, the transaction context is merged with evaluation context based on the merge order defined below.

 ### Register Transaction Context Propagator